 |RDF students engaged in Bala Mela activities|

-RDF uses a holistic education model that focuses on academic inputs and extra curricular activities simultaneously in order build character and confidence in the students.
+RDF uses a holistic education model that focuses on academic inputs and activities simultaneously in order build character and confidence among the students.

 RDF focuses intensively on teacher and student training.
 Teachers routinely undergo training in specific subjects or general capacity building programs.
-Education coordinators and volunteers provide training and observe teachers closely in order to determine the efficacy of training initiatives as well as well as provide a constant feedback loop on teaching-learning practices.
-Students undergo English and Communication skills training.
+Education coordinators and volunteers provide training and observe teachers closely in order to determine the efficacy of training initiatives as well as to provide a constant feedback on teaching-learning practices.
+Students undergo English and Communication skills training periodically.

 In its pursuit of offering holistic education, RDF weans away from focusing on academic results only and encourages students to reach their potential and follow their passions.

 |RDF Matendla School students displaying work from drawing class|

 RDF’s Education Model